syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/user-interface.md

 ### Details view

 FileManager can be changed from large icon to details view by using `View` property.
 In the details view, the files are displayed in a sorted list order.
 This file list comprises of several columns of information about the files such as **Name**, **Date Modified**, **Type**, and **Size**.
 Each file has its own small icon representing the file type.
 Additional columns can be added using `detailsViewSettings` API.
-The details view allows you to perform sorting using column header.
+The details view allows to perform sorting using column header.

 ![DetailsView](./images/detailsview.png "File Manager Details View")